Fincer/openra-tibsunra2/Readme.md

 Full comment [here](https://github.com/OpenRA/ra2/issues/309#issuecomment-257545830)

 If you feel you'd like to start the Yuri's Revenge project today, please feel free to do so.
-At least, the support for it will likely be added to this installation script.
+At least, the support for it will likely be added to this installation script and be praised by members of CnC community.

 **Good OpenRA websites to check at**